PMPepper/three-js-experiment/README.md

 # three-js-experiment

 This project was created as something for me to experiment with, try out new technologies and techniques.
-Some of what is done here is slightly outdate, and would be done differently if I started again now (primarily proper bower integration, and more use of gulp automation).
+Some of what is done here is slightly outdated, and would be done differently if I started again now (primarily proper bower integration, the use of a framwork for the app's state management outside the main game loop, more use of gulp automation and remove the bespoke build process).

 Due to browser security restrictions, this project must be run via a web server.